-Zinke was the representative for Montana’s at-large district and was a Republican.
-He served from 2015 to 2017.
+He was previously the representative for Montana’s at-large district as a Republican from 2015 to 2017.

 Zinke was the primary sponsor of 1 bill that was enacted: